phytec/doc-bsp-yocto/source/yocto/head.rst

 is successful, you can deploy the package and create a new SD card image::

-   host$ bitbake barebox -c deploy # new barebox in e.g. deploy/images/phyflex-imx6-2/barebox.bin host$ bitbake phytec-headless-image # new sdcard image in e.g. deploy/images/phyflex-imx6-2/phytec-headless-image-phyflex-imx6-2.sdcard
+   host$ bitbake barebox -c deploy # new barebox in e.g. deploy/images/phyflex-imx6-2/barebox.bin host$ bitbake phytec-headless-image # new WIC image in e.g. deploy/images/phyflex-imx6-2/phytec-headless-image-phyflex-imx6-2.wic

 .. warning::